Some Graftings of Complex Projective Structures with Schottky Holonomy: Introduction

 \subsection{Idea of Proof of Theorems \ref{iterated connectivity 1} and \ref{thm: infinite grafted to one}}

-By Theorem \ref{real lamination 1} complex projective structures with real holonomy are classified by the homotopy classes of their real curves.Theorem \ref{flatsharp 1} shows that real curves of certain (spiral) grafted structures are obtained from the original real curves using surgery operations.
+By Theorem \ref{real lamination 1} complex projective structures with real holonomy are classified by the homotopy classes of their real curves.
+Theorem \ref{flatsharp 1} shows that real curves of certain (spiraling) grafted structures are obtained from the original real curves using surgery operations.
 We will show that the $\sharp$ and $\flat$ operations on spiraling curves in $S$ reduce to $\sharp$ and $\flat$ operations on curves in a torus.
-In the torus these operations are closely related to Dehn twists, and this implies that the real curves produced by grafting can be constructed by Dehn twists of the inital real curves about a meridian in $S$ which intersects the real curves exaclty twice.
+In the torus these operations are closely related to Dehn twists.
+This relationship is used to show the real curves produced by grafting can be constructed by Dehn twists of the inital real curves about a meridian in $S$ that intersects the real curves exaclty twice.
 This technical condition on $\beta$ makes it easy to see the relationship to spiraling curves.
 Powers of Dehn twists correspond to higher frequencies of spiraling.
-The meridian is used to identify other projective structures, via an elementary move, and we will show that certain grafts of these other structures are also grafts of the initial structures.
+The meridian is used to identify other projective structures, via an elementary twist, and we will show that certain grafts of these other structures are also grafts of the initial structures.

 For any fixed real lamination $\lambda$ of a standard structure $\Sigma$ and meridian $\beta$ which intersects $\lambda$ exactly twice, we will show that the each power of a Dehn twist of $\lambda$ about $\beta$ are the real curves of some standard structure $\Sigma'$.
 We will then use the Dehn twist to produce admissible curves for $\Sigma$ and $\Sigma'$ so that the graftings of both coincide.